Locate a grave MUSEUM OF THE FALLEN

 Dead Languages

-The state language of a vanished empire, written in thousands of fiendishly intricate characters and silenced by Genghis Khan's last campaign.
+The state language of the vanished Western Xia empire, written in thousands of fiendishly intricate characters and silenced by Genghis Khan's last campaign.

 1500 CE